The Majestic (film): Plot

-In 1951 in the heyday of McCarthyism, Peter Appleton is an up-and-coming young screenwriter in Hollywood.
-He learns from his Hollywood agent Leo Kubelsky and his own attorney Kevin Bannerman that he has been accused of being a communist, because he attended an antiwar meeting in his college years, a meeting he claims he only attended to impress a girl.
-In an instant, Peter's new film Ashes to Ashes is pushed back for a few months, the credit is given to someone else, his movie star girlfriend Sandra Sinclair leaves him, and his contract with the studio is dropped.
-Peter gets drunk and goes for a drive up the California coast, where he accidentally drives his car off a bridge to avoid an opossum.
+In 1951 while McCarthyism goes unchecked, Peter Appleton is a Hollywood screenwriter.
+His agent Leo Kubelsky and his attorney Kevin Bannerman relay he was labeled a communist for attending a "Bread Instead of Bullets" antiwar club meeting during college to impress a girl he was wooing.
+Peter's new film Ashes to Ashes is delayed for months, his movie star girlfriend Sandra Sinclair dumps him, and the studio drops his contract.
+Peter gets drunk and drives up the California coast, accidentally crashing off a bridge to avoid an opossum.
+After striking his head, he regains consciousness on the beach, experiencing amnesia.

-He regains consciousness on an ocean beach, experiencing amnesia.
-Peter is found by Stan Keller who helps him to the nearby town of Lawson, California.
-The local doctor Doc Stanton tends to his wounds as Sheriff Cecil Coleman is called in to help with the case.
-Harry Trimble arrives and believes Peter to be his son Luke who went missing in action during World War II, sometime after D-Day.
-Sheriff Coleman tells Doc to "break it to her gently".
-Due to his amnesia, Peter accepts being treated as Luke by Harry and the town led by Mayor Ernie Cole.
-Peter warms to the town including getting to know Doc's daughter Adele who, 9½ years earlier, had become engaged to Luke the night before he went to war.
+Stan Keller finds and helps Peter to the nearby town of Lawson.
+Doc Stanton tends his wounds as Sheriff Cecil Coleman is called.
+Harry Trimble arrives, believing Peter is his son Luke who went missing in action during World War II, sometime after D-Day.
+Coleman tells Doc to "break it to her gently," referring to Doc's daughter, Adele.
+Hesitantly, Peter accepts being treated as Luke by the townspeople, led by Mayor Ernie Cole, and gets to know Adele, who had been engaged to Luke the night before going to war nine and a half years earlier.

-Peter adjusts to his new life and helps to renovate The Majestic, a movie theater that had become derelict due to hard times.
-Bob Leffert, a veteran of the war who knew Luke, does not believe Peter is Luke, and fears Peter may be setting the town up for heartbreak, given they had lost sixty other young men during the war.
-Despite this, Peter helps to restore the theater, invigorate the town, and encourages Mayor Cole to display a memorial commissioned by President Franklin D. Roosevelt that Lawson did not previously have the heart to display.
+Peter helps renovate the derelict Majestic movie theater.
+Veteran Bob Leffert is skeptical that Peter is Luke, fearing he will disappoint the town further, after having lost sixty young men to the war.
+Nevertheless, Peter's theater restoration invigorates the townspeople, and encourages Mayor Cole to display a memorial commissioned by President Franklin D. Roosevelt, which Lawson did not previously have the heart to display.

-Meanwhile, Peter's disappearance leads House Un-American Activities Committee member Elvin Clyde to believe Peter is a communist and he sends two federal agents named Ellerby and Saunders to California to search for him.
-They follow a lead about his car showing up on a beach.
+Peter's disappearance reinforces House Un-American Activities Committee member Elvin Clyde's belief that Peter is a communist, sending federal agents Ellerby and Saunders to apprehend him.
+They pick up the trail when Joey finds Peter's car on the beach.

-When The Majestic shows his first movie "Sand Pirates of the Sahara" and he discovers his screenwriting credit on the film's poster, Peter is jolted out of his amnesia.
-Harry suffers from a fatal heart attack before the reel change.
-After examining him, Doc reports that Harry's time is short.
-Peter cannot bring himself to acknowledge the truth, thus allowing Harry to die believing Peter is Luke.
+Peter's amnesia ends while The Majestic shows his first movie Sand Pirates of the Sahara, and he discovers his name on the poster.
+Harry suffers a heart attack, which Stanton says will be fatal.
+Peter decides to allow Harry to die believing he really is his son Luke.